-6101 French I CP Year Grades 9, 10, 11, 12 4 Credits
+6101 French I: Novice High CP Year Grades 9-12 4 Credits

-The heterogeneously grouped French I class focuses on communication skills as students learn To integrate authentic, unrehearsed target language use with the cultures of diverse peoples.
+This class focuses on communication skills as students learn to integrate authentic, unrehearsed target language use with the cultures of diverse peoples.
 Students will also develop critical thinking and problem-solving skills through the use of interpretive, presentational, and interpersonal skills.
 Students are expected to reach the Novice High level of proficiency through differentiated instruction and assessment.
 Grades will be based on a combined continuum of proficiency, with further emphasis on daily proficiency.

-6102 French II CP Year Grades 9, 10, 11, 12 4 Credits
+6102 French II: Intermediate Low CP Year Grades 9- 12 4 Credits

-The heterogeneously grouped French II class continues to focus on communication skills as students learn to integrate authentic, unrehearsed target language use with the cultures of diverse peoples.
+This class continues to focus on communication skills as students learn to integrate authentic, unrehearsed target language use with the cultures of diverse peoples.
 Students will continue to develop critical thinking and problem-solving skills through the use of interpretive, presentational and interpersonal skills.
 Students are expected to reach the Intermediate Low level of proficiency through differentiated instruction and assessment.
 Grades will be based on proficiency with further emphasis on daily proficiency.